Matilda of Tuscany: Disputes with Henry IV

 In 1079, Matilda gave the pope all her domains (the so-called Terre Matildiche), in open defiance of claims by Henry IV as both the overlord of some of those domains and as one of her close relatives.
-One year later, the fortunes of papacy and empire turned again: at the Roman synod of Lent in early March 1080 Henry IV was again excommunicated by Gregory VII.
-The pope combined the anathem with a warning: if the king didn't submit to the papal authority by 1 August he should be dethroned.
+One year later, the fortunes of papacy and empire turned again.
+At the Roman synod of Lent in early March 1080, Henry IV was again excommunicated by Gregory VII.
+The pope combined the anathem with a warning: if the king did not submit to the papal authority by 1 August, he should be dethroned.
 However, unlike previously, the German bishops and princes stood behind Henry IV.
 In Brixen on 25 June 1080, seven German, one Burgundian, and 20 Italian bishops decided to depose Gregory VII and nominated Archbishop Guibert of Ravenna as pope, who took the name of Clement III.

 The break between the empire and the papacy also escalated the troubled relationship between Henry IV and Matilda.
 In September 1080, the Margravine stood on behalf of Bishop Gratianus of Ferrara to court.
 Marquis Azzo d'Este, Counts Ugo and Ubert, Albert (son of Count Boso), Paganus di Corsina, Fulcus de Rovereto, Gerardo di Corviago, Petrus de Ermengarda, and Ugo Armatus all met there.
 Matilda swore there to maintain the upcoming fight against Henry IV.
 On 15 October 1080 at Volta Mantovana, the imperial troops defeated the army of Matilda and Gregory VII in battle.
 Some Tuscan nobles took advantage of the uncertainty and positioned themselves against Matilda; few places remained faithful to her.
 In a donation of 9 December 1080 to the Modenese monastery of San Prospero, only a few local followers are named.

 Matilda, however, did not surrender.
 While Gregory VII was forced into exile, by retaining control over all the western passes in the Apennines, she could force Henry IV to approach Rome via Ravenna; even with this route open, the emperor would find it hard to besiege Rome with a hostile territory at his back.
-In December 1080 the citizens of Lucca, then the capital of Tuscany, had revolted and driven out her ally, Bishop Anselm.
+In December 1080, the citizens of Lucca, then the capital of Tuscany, had revolted and driven out her ally, Bishop Anselm.
 She is believed to have commissioned the renowned Ponte della Maddalena where the Via Francigena crosses the river Serchio at Borgo a Mozzano just north of Lucca.